 Enter The Framework

 Agents of S.H.I.E.L.D.
-Season 4 has culminated in an arc known as "Agents of Hydra," with the team plunged into a digitally-created virtual reality in which Hydra triumphed.
-Created by the arcane science of the Darkhold, the Framework is a madhouse-mirror version of the MCU, one in which heroes are villains and friends have become foes.
-It's all ruled over by Madame Hydra, a twisted version of the artificial intelligence known as Aida.
+Season 4 culminated in an arc known as "Agents of Hydra," with the team plunged into a digitally-created virtual reality in which Hydra triumphed.
+Created by the arcane science of the Darkhold, the Framework was a madhouse-mirror version of the MCU, one in which heroes are villains and friends became foes.
+It was all ruled over by Madame Hydra, a twisted version of the artificial intelligence known as Aida.

-As "Agents of Hydra" builds to a climax, the boundaries between Earth and the Framework are becoming ever thinner.
-Madame Hydra is committed to the ominous Project Looking Glass, which appears to be an attempt to transport her consciousness - and possibly those of her key allies, such as the Framework version of Fitz - into the mainstream MCU.
-This arc could quite easily lead to a chilling resurgence for Hydra...
+As "Agents of Hydra" built to a climax, the boundaries between Earth and the Framework became ever thinner.
+Madame Hydra was committed to the ominous Project Looking Glass, which allowed her to create a flesh-and-blood body in the mainstream MCU!

 What About The Comics?